 There are several elements required for beach management activities to be eligible for state cost sharing: proposed work must be consistent with Chapter 161, F.S., be within a critical erosion area designated by the state, be consistent with the strategies listed in the state adopted SBMP and/or IMPs, monitoring must be required by state or federal permit and the proposed work must have a Department approved scope of work.
-To be consistent with Chapter 161, F.S., bypass material must be placed on the beach to be considered eligible for cost sharing.
-State cost sharing is provided through Legislative appropriations based on proposed activities listed in the annual local government funding request (LGFR), processed through the Beach Management Funding Assistance Program.
-Additional information about beach management projects by county can be found at the Local Government Funding Request webpage and also at the Long Range Budget Plan webpage.
+To be consistent with Chapter 161, F.S., beach quality bypass material must be placed on the beach to be considered eligible for cost sharing.
+State cost sharing is provided through legislative appropriations based on proposed activities listed in the annual local government funding request (LGFR), processed through the Beach Management Funding Assistance Program.
+State cost share is subject to adjustment for the level of public accessibility that is calculated for beach management projects.
+Project cost sharing criteria is described further in the beach funding rule 62B-36.007, F.A.C.
+Chapter 161, F.S. was amended in 2019 by the legislature to enhance the cost share criteria and cost sharing opportunities within the beach funding program.
+Rulemaking is underway to rule 62B-36, F.A.C. to implement the amended Sections of 161.101 and 161.143 F.S., to develop a revised beach and inlet ranking methodology.
+Additional information about beach management projects by county can be found at the local government funding requests webpage and also at the long range budget plan webpage.
 The SBMP is a dynamic management tool for use by private individuals and federal, local and state government officials.
 It is intended to be updated periodically as specific strategies are implemented, new resources and opportunities are identified, and proposed strategies are developed by the Department and federal or local government sponsors.
-The entire SBMP is available on the Department's Division of Water Resource Management website with a list of acronyms within the plan.
+The entire SBMP is available on the Department's Office of Resilience and Coastal Protection website with a list of acronyms within the plan.
+Additional information on Florida's public beaches or coastal access guide can be found on the Department's web page or in Map Direct.